top of page

 Screenshot 2021-01-18 162648.jpg

 On the 20 April 1990, a formal agreement between the US and UK Governments was signed.
-The plan under “POTEEN” was for the Transmitters to be located at RAF St Davids, Pembrokeshire.
-Since GCHQ already operated the site at RAF Blakehill Farm as a Research Station, it was decided to locate the Receivers here at RAF Blakehill Farm.
+The plan under “POTEEN” was for the Transmitters to be located at RAF St Davids, Pembrokeshire in Wales.
+Since GCHQ already operated the site at RAF Blakehill Farm as a Research Station, and the site had been used to conduct some initial trials for "POTEEN" it was finally decided to locate the actual Receivers for "POTEEN" here at RAF Blakehill Farm as well.
 The UK ROTHR was planned to look North to track ships and aircraft operating in the North Atlantic and the Norwegian Sea between Greenland and Northern Siberia and as far South as the Iceland-Faroes gap.
-Initially planned to be a 2-year Operational Evaluation, a decision probably influenced by the earlier lack of success with “COBRA MIST” 20 years before, the idea was to further refine the Radar signal processing based on how it performed here in Europe before making a final decision on turning RAF Blakehill Farm into a permanent Radar site.
-As Alaska had already proved, the system worked quite well and was quite capable of tracking aircraft over several thousand miles away though the detection of shipping needed a bit more work to improve that aspect.
-And, after “COBRA MIST” 20 years before, POTEEN just needed to prove itself to be suitable for use from the UK.
+Initially planned to be a 2-year Operational Evaluation, the idea was to further refine the Radar signal processing based on how it performed here in the UK before making a final decision on turning RAF Blakehill Farm into a permanent Radar site.
+As Alaska had already proved, the system worked quite well and was quite capable of tracking aircraft over several thousand miles away although the detection of shipping needed a bit more work to improve that aspect.
+After the experience of “COBRA MIST” 20 years before, POTEEN just needed to prove itself to be suitable for use from the UK.

 Project POTEEN - What might have been

-Had it had been built, RAF Blakehill Farm would have been home to one of the world's largest OTHR radar arrays.
-The transmitter station at RAF St David’s would have had an 85m long array with the required restricted areas encompassing 45 acres.
+Had it had been built, RAF Blakehill Farm would have been home to one of the world's largest OTHR Radar receiver arrays.
 The Blakehill Farm receiver station would have had an array of aerials in a row some 2.6km long consisting of no less than 372 pairs of antenna, each some 4m in height.
 Indeed, the array would have been wider (East to West) than the old airfield site and so it would have meant obtaining additional land adjacent to Blakehill Farm to house the complete array.
-All the equipment would have been housed in 33 ISO vans at Blakehill Farm with a brand new permanent Operations Building on the site and a staff of over 100 US and UK personnel based at Blakehill Farm with about 20 further staff based at RAF St Davids.
+All the equipment would have been housed in 33 vans at Blakehill Farm with a brand new permanent Operations Building on the site.
+There would have been over 100 US and UK personnel based at Blakehill Farm with about 20 further staff based at RAF St Davids.
 An RAF Wing Commander was to be Officer-in-Charge of the RAF Signals Unit running the ROTHR on behalf of NATO.

 POTEEN Transmitter and Receiver Location

 The Radar (equipment and arrays) were being built in the USA and were to be shipped over to the UK by the US Government once complete with installation to start in late 1992 at both UK sites.
 The Radar was due to become operational in 1993/94.
 At the end of two years (sometime in 1996), it was planned to make a formal decision as to whether the Blakehill Farm ROTHR would remain as a permanent Cold War long-range Radar.
 Sadly, the system was never installed for one reason - the fall of the Soviet Union.
 General Secretary Mikhail Gorbachev resigned on the 25th Dec 1991, and by 31st December the formal dissolution of the USSR had taken place.
 The Cold War was over and the perceived Soviet threat had ended and attention had turned to such matters as Gulf War I. Projects such as ”POTEEN” were cancelled before any construction work had even started at Blakehill Farm.
-Shortly afterwards, and reflecting the fast-changing post-Cold War priorities, other GCHQ work also started moving away and the Cold War days of RAF Blakehill Farm were drawing to a closer.
-RAF St David’s saw its own progression to become a wildlife haven and is now owned by the National Trust and Blakehill Farm itself is owned (mostly) by the Wiltshire Wildlife Trust.
+Shortly afterwards, and reflecting the fast-changing post-Cold War priorities, other GCHQ work also started moving away and the Cold War days of RAF Blakehill Farm were drawing to a close.
+Blakehill Farm itself is now owned (mostly) by the Wiltshire Wildlife Trust and RAF St David's saw its own progression to become a wildlife haven.

 BELOW - A gallery of newspaper clippings relating to the project